Fast Greedy Optimization of Sensor Selection in Measurement with Correlated Noise: Applications

 \Cref{fig:rand_time} illustrates the computational time for the sensor selection.
 This figure shows the increases in computational cost as indicated in \cref{table:sensor_selection_comlexity}.

 In addition, the comparison on estimation error defined in \cref{eq:error} was conducted.
-The Bayesian estimation in \cref{eq:RQ_estimate} and the effectiveness of the BDG sensor selection in \cref{eq:RQ_sensor} were independently investigated in \cref{fig:rand_error}.
-The estimation methods and the sensor selection methods are presented in \cref{table:state_estimation_methods,table:sensor_selection_methods}, and note that DG-LSE (DG and Least Squares Estimation) and BDG-BE (BDG and Bayesian Estimation) are optimum combinations under the framework of LSE and BE, respectively.
+The effectiveness of Bayesian estimation in \cref{eq:RQ_estimate} and the BDG sensor selection in \cref{eq:RQ_sensor} were independently investigated in \cref{fig:rand_error}.
+The estimation methods and the sensor selection methods are presented in \cref{table:state_estimation_methods,table:sensor_selection_methods}, and note that DG-LSE (DG and the least squares estimation) and BDG-BE (BDG and the Bayesian estimation) are optimum combinations under the framework of LSE and BE, respectively.
 Two more combinations of the methods were tested for verification, namely DG-BE and BDG-LSE.

-\Cref{fig:rand_error} illustrates that the Bayesian estimation plays an important role, since DG-BE result is better than that of DG-LSE although correlated noise is not considered in the selection.
-Contrastingly, the error of LSE increases around $p=10\left(=r_{1}\right)$ regardless of the choice of DG or BDG.
-Errors around $p=r_{1}$ increase because the observed signal by the sensors is strictly converted into the latent amplitudes of $r_{1}$ POD modes despite they contain intense correlated noises of higher modes.
+\Cref{fig:rand_error} illustrates that the Bayesian estimation plays an important role, since the DG-BE result is better than that of DG-LSE although correlated noise is not considered in the selection.
+In contrast, the error of LSE increases around $p=10\left(=r_{1}\right)$ regardless of the choice of DG or BDG.
+Errors around $p=r_{1}$ increase because the observed signal by the sensors is strictly converted into the latent amplitudes of $r_{1}$ POD modes despite they contain intense correlated noise of higher modes.
 The components in the smallest-sensitivity direction should also be estimated which includes the larger error due to the noise, whereas the components in that direction are assumed to be zero in the pseudo-inverse operation and such an error is suppressed when $p < r_{1}$.
 The error of BDG-LSE is the largest in the range of $6<p<17$ because the sensors of BDG are chosen with assuming the regularization of the Bayesian estimation, and therefore the smallest-sensitivity direction components of least squares estimation are not accurately predicted in BDG-LSE than in DG-LSE.
 However, BDG-LSE works sligtly better than, or at least equal to, DG-LSE in the condition of $p \ge 17$.
 This is because BDG choose the sensor which is less contaminated by correlated noise and such sensors work better even in the LSE.
 Finally, the error of BDG-BE is always the smallest in these four methods.
 This illustrates that BDG choose the sensor positions suitable to the Bayesian estimation \cref{eq:RQ_estimate}.